 Note: Incidents with a case number that start with "CSA" involve information received from other University Administrators defined by federal law as "campus security authorities."
 These administrators share with the police department non-identifying information provided by the victim.
 In these incidents, the victim did not file an official police report and therefore it is not always possible to provide information regarding the date reported, date or time the incident occurred, or location of the incident.
 Because an official report was not filed there will be no disposition.
 These incidents are reported to the police department for statistic purposes and are posted to the Daily Crime Log as the information is received by the University Police Department.

-Click on the dates below to view the Daily Crime Log for the month listed.
+Click on the Daily Crime Logs below for the month listed.

 According to Federal Law, an institution may withhold any of the required fields of entry (i.e., the classification, date, time, location and/or disposition) if any of the following conditions apply: